jnoaewhy/LastLight-Platform/docs/BUILD_SUMMARY.md

 - Bug fixing

 ---

-## 💎 THE BOTTOM LINE

-**You now have a production-ready, enterprise-grade backend API for The Lantern.**

 This isn't a tutorial project or a prototype.
 This is:
 - ✅ Secure
 - ✅ Scalable